MileHacker Logo

 Mid-Range Hotels

-Good value, private rooms, amenities like AC and breakfast.
+Good value, private rooms, amenities like AC and the morning meal.

 Can still be basic in some areas, less personalized than luxury.